 • Level B is for ages 8-10 (or older if your child is having trouble with spelling.)
 Once your child colors the words and pictures, the next two pages have the words with letters missing for your child to fill in and a page for her to draw the animal or instrument.
 In the back are creative writing pages and word searches.
 At this age, they still may need some help/encouragement with the creative writing, just have them do as much as possible themselves!

 - Level C is for ages 10+.
-Your child will color the words (a verb has been added to each letter at this level), color the picture of the animal playing the instrument and write 5 facts about it.
+Your child will color the words (a verb has been added to each letter at this level), color the picture of the animal playing the instrument and write 5 facts about animal.
 At the top of the 3rd page is a sentence using the words (for example: “Alan the amazing aardvark plays the accordion in Argentina”) Underneath he will fill in the missing letters and write the definitions of “amazing” and “applaud” (the adjective and verb.)
 On the opposite page he will write 5 facts about the instrument, then draw the instrument or animal.
 The next two pages ask him to make 10 new words from the letters in the spelling words and make a map of the country and write 5 facts about it.
 This pattern will continue for every letter.
 In the back are creative writing prompts and a place to illustrate; spelling practice where he is asked to circle words with a certain number of letters and pages to write all the animals; then all the instruments, places, names, adjectives, or verbs; word searches; and more!
-Not only will he be mastering spelling words, but he will also be touching on grammar (parts of speech;) science (learning about various animals;) music (learning about different instruments;) and geography/social studies (learning about different places and cultures.)
+Not only will he be mastering spelling words, but he will also be touching on grammar (parts of speech;) science (learning about various animals;) music (learning about different instruments;) geography/social studies (learning about different places and cultures;) and art (drawing.)

 Below are some sample pages from Level C:

 For each letter, he will complete similar pages.

 Sample pages from the back of the Level C journal: